 Separate from the caregiving, you also want to think about “Who would be the best steward of the children’s finances while they are still younger?”
 That person is usually called a trustee.
 Now some people want to have different people be guardian and trustee for a little bit more checks and balances — to have a little bit of separation there.
 Others would prefer for it to be all under the same household.
 Sometimes it really comes down to who your candidates are and whether you are comfortable with them handling both responsibilities.
 But you also want to be thinking about what happens with your children as they get older.
 “When and how do you want them to have access directly to their inheritance?”
 You may want to think about possibly spreading it out over time or including things like educational incentives in there for them to continue higher education.

 You might also want to think about some protections that you can put in there, things like protecting them from future lawsuits, creditors or divorce.
 I know your children are minors and it may seem kind of crazy to already be thinking ahead to a future potential divorce, but the reality is that if something does happen to you while your children are still young, you need to already have that protection in place for them so that it is there down the road when they need it.

-If you would like to learn more, check out our webinar, Seven Things Savvy Parents Need to Know About Estate Planning.
+If you would like to learn more, check out our webinar, 3 Easy Steps To Protect Your Minor Children.